Alphabet & Letters

 The Case for Lowercase First Instruction

-According to child development experts, letter case should be introduced gradually and with patience.
+Evidence from developmental psychology indicates that letter case should be introduced gradually and with patience.

 Scaffolding the activity so children experience small successes builds the confidence they need to tackle harder tasks.